ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-2-writing-constructors.rst

        // Write 4 instance variables

-       // Write 3 constructors to initialize the instance variables
+       // Write a constructor with 4 parameters to initialize all of the instance variables
-       //  1. no parameters using default values
-       //  2.
-1 parameter and the rest default values
-       //  3.
-4 parameters

        // Write a print method that prints all the instance variables